joncros/AutosaveBackup_Proto/README.md

 # AutosaveBackup_Proto #
-This is a command-line program designed to watch a folder for a specified file and back up that file whenever it is created or modified.
-Currently, it is only designed to work on a Windows OS.
+This is a command-line program that watches a folder for a specified file and backs up that file whenever it is created or modified.
+Currently, it is designed to work only on a Windows OS.

 ## Usage ##
-[ ] TODO
+Download AutosaveBackup_Proto.jar from [the releases page](https://github.com/joncros/AutosaveBackup_Proto/releases "releases").
+Then open a command prompt, navigate to the folder you downloaded the jar to and type

+`java -jar AutosaveBackup.jar [path to file]`

+Where `[path to file]` is the absolute path to the file you want backed up, such as `c:\save folder\save.sav.` Do not surround the file path with quotation marks.

+When you want to stop watching for the file, type "quit" in the command prompt and then hit enter.
+Closing the command prompt will also stop the program.

 ## Classes ##